See Creative Writing.

 American Literature to 1865: Sex and Gender

 Full course for one semester.
 This course explores the origins and development of the notions of masculinity and femininity in American literature to 1865.
 We will pay close attention to how gender and sexuality were used to construct individual, communal, and racial identities and how definitions of transgressive behavior changed during periods of social unrest and cultural anxiety.
 Beginning with the "discovery" of the Americas, we will address the construction of identity over the course of four centuries and four distinct cultures: the Spanish American colonies, the Puritan colonies, the early republic, and the early to mid-nineteenth-century United States.
 Throughout the semester we will be using religion, philosophy, art, history, music, and material culture to enrich our understanding of these cultural and literary shifts.
 Prerequisite: two 200-level English courses, or Anthropology 344, or one U.S. history course, or consent of the instructor.
-Applies toward the literature prior to 1900 requirement.
+This course applies toward the pre-1900 requirement.
 Lecture-conference.
+Not offered 2017–18.

 American Pastoral: Literature and Environment

 Full course for one semester.
-This course explores the relationship between idyllic fictions and concrete experience through two transformative centuries of American environmental history.
+Who owns the land and whose labor shapes it?
+This course explores the relationship between idyllic fictions and concrete experience through two transformative centuries of U.S. history.
 Examining literature’s role as both the product and producer of “nature’s nation,” we trace the changing values attached to wilderness, farming, and the nonhuman environment, from Thomas Jefferson’s agrarian ideals to Harper’s soliloquies, in Tony Kushner’s Angels in America, prophesying environmental crises as judgment day.
-We will examine the many ideological functions of pastoral imagination, including Henry David Thoreau’s use of retreat as protest; the fusion of tradition and modernity in Plains Indian ledger art; the emergence of new poetic forms in Walt Whitman's and Emily Dickinson’s descriptions of urban and rural ecologies; Booker T. Washington’s argument for agricultural technology over classical education as a path to racial equality; the alternation of Virgilian allusion and concrete locodescription in Willa Cather; and Upton Sinclair’s muckraking expose of industrial agriculture.
+We will examine the many ideological functions of pastoral imagination, including Henry David Thoreau’s use of retreat as protest; the fusion of tradition and modernity in Plains Indian ledger art; the emergence of new poetic forms in Walt Whitman’s and Emily Dickinson’s descriptions of urban and rural ecologies; Booker T. Washington’s argument for agricultural technology as a path to racial equality; the alternation of classical allusion and concrete locodescription in Charles Chesnutt and Willa Cather; and Upton Sinclair’s muckraking expose of industrial agriculture.
 Prerequisites: two English courses at the 200 level or above, American studies background, or consent of the instructor.
 Conference.
-Not offered 2014–15.

 The War in Vietnam: 40 Years After

 Full course for one semester.
-April 30, 2015 marks the 40th anniversary of the end of the Vietnam War.
-On that day, the last US helicopter fled the country and victorious North Vietnamese soldiers liberated Saigon, later to be renamed Ho Chi Minh City.
+April 30, 2015, marked the 40th anniversary of the end of the Vietnam War.
+On that day, the last U.S. helicopter fled the country and victorious North Vietnamese soldiers liberated Saigon, later to be renamed Ho Chi Minh City.
 This course will analyze the American literature produced by that war, some written during the war and some written after.
-Texts will include Tim O'Brien's The Things They Carried; David Rabe's trilogy, The Basic Training of Pavlo Hummel, Sticks and Bones, and Streamers; Karl Marlantes's Matterhorn; Michael Herr's Dispatches; Philip Caputo's A Rumor of War; Stephen Wright's Meditations in Green; and Michael Casey's Obscenities.
+Texts will include Tim O’Brien’s The Things They Carried; David Rabe’s trilogy, The Basic Training of Pavlo Hummel, Sticks and Bones, and Streamers; Karl Marlantes’s Matterhorn; Michael Herr’s Dispatches; Philip Caputo’s A Rumor of War; Stephen Wright’s Meditations in Green; and Michael Casey’s Obscenities.
 Prerequisite: two English courses at the 200 level or above, or consent of the instructor.
 Conference.
+Not offered 2017–18.

 English 356 - Studies in African American Literature